bjheinen/LiquidDiffract/README.md

 >where N is width of the window function
 >and x is an integer with values from 0 : (N-1) across the window

-After calculating the structure factor the final tab can be used to output S(Q), the pair distribution function g(r), and the radial distiribution function RDF(r), as is.
+After calculating the structure factor the final tab can be used to output S(Q), the pair distribution function g(r), and the radial distribution function RDF(r), as is.

 #### Iterative Structure Factor Refinement